precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 preCICE requires an implementation of the MPI-3 specification, which is provided by all major vendors including OpenMPI, MPICH, and Intel MPI.

 You can build preCICE without [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface#Official_implementations) in case of compatibility issues with a certain solver (e.g. a closed source solver with a binary-distributed MPI version, or when running on Windows).
-To do so, use `-DPRECICE_MPICommunication=OFF` when building with CMake.
+To do so, use `-DPRECICE_FEATURE_MPI_COMMUNICATION=OFF` when building with CMake.
 In such a case, you can still use TCP/IP sockets instead.
 This might, however, result in lower performance and is, therefore, not recommended if not necessary.

 Please note that many MPI implementations implement the client-server functionality in various ways.
 They often require special setup such as environment variables, servers or infrastructure setup.